Defense polymer composite hardware

 • First Article Inspection (FAI) Report — per AS9102 or contractual equivalent

-Builders Generation provides complete documentation packages for all defence-adjacent production runs.
+Builders Generation provides complete documentation packages for all defense-adjacent production runs.
 Contact us to discuss your program's specific quality requirements.

-High-performance polymer composites are not a compromise in defence applications.
+High-performance polymer composites are not a compromise in defense applications.
 They are a capability multiplier — enabling geometries, weight budgets, and production speeds that conventional machining cannot match.

 ShareLinkedInX / Twitter